 TL-29 Knife Collectors Notes

 The TL-29 folding pocket knife is one of the most ubiquitous knives of World War 2.
 Despite not having the household name recognition, like that of the Ka-Bar, the TL-29 is undoubtedly one of the most sought after and most popular knives of World War 2.
 Following WW2, surpluses of these knives found their way into the hands of many handyman toolboxes.
 To this day, one of the most popular features of the knife is its affordability.
 The TL-29 makes a great collectors item for the novice collector and can be found at almost any military collector show.
+Some collectors enjoy the simplicity of knives with few variations such as the Jet Pilots Survival Knives while other collectors will enjoy the almost endless variations in the TL-29.

 TL-29 Knife History